AdobeDocs/campaign.en/help/v8/audiences/folders-and-views.md

 >
 >To grant access to a view without granting access to its source folder, do not grant read access to the parent node of the source folder.

-In the example below, we will create new folders to display only US deliveries, based on their internal name.
+In the example below, we will create a new folder to display only US deliveries, based on their internal name.

 1. Create a **[!UICONTROL Deliveries]** folder, and name it **US Deliveries**.
 1. Right-click this folder and select **[!UICONTROL Properties...]**.